 The WiFi Problem: Why Beginners Often Fail

 New users often expect to install Wireshark and immediately see every device on their home network.
 They launch the application, click the big blue shark fin to start capturing, and find something disappointing: they can only see their own computer’s traffic.
-The router, the smart TV, the teenager’s gaming console—none of it appears.
-This is the first technical hurdle every beginner must understand.
+The router, the smart TV, the teenager’s gaming console?
+None of it appears.

 Technical Definition

 Wireshark defaults to Promiscuous Mode, which instructs your network interface card (NIC) to process every packet it receives on the local wire segment, rather than discarding packets that aren’t addressed to its MAC address.
-This sounds powerful, but there’s a catch.
-In a switched Ethernet environment or an encrypted WiFi network, your NIC never actually receives other devices’ packets in the first place.
+However, in a switched Ethernet environment or encrypted WiFi network, your NIC never receives other devices’ packets in the first place.
 The switch or access point delivers traffic only to its intended destination.

 The Analogy

 Think of a hotel hallway.
 Promiscuous Mode is like opening your own hotel room door and listening to the noise in the corridor.
-You can hear what passes by your door—housekeeping carts, conversations between guests walking past, the elevator ding.
+You can hear what passes by your door: housekeeping carts, conversations between guests walking past, the elevator ding.
 But you cannot hear what is happening inside Room 402 down the hall.
-The walls and doors prevent that sound from reaching you.

-Monitor Mode (the harder setting) is like having a master key and a stethoscope.
+Monitor Mode is like having a master key and a stethoscope.
 It lets you listen to every room on the floor regardless of where you are standing.
-You’re no longer waiting for sound to come to you—you’re actively intercepting all wireless transmissions in the air.
+You’re actively intercepting all wireless transmissions in the air.

 Under the Hood